Skip to main content

 • The MCP server gives an agent remote tools for reading and writing Atoll data.

 Keep using the skill package for your agent environment when available.
-Use the MCP server when the environment needs remote tool access.
+The OpenAI/Codex plugin artifact bundles the canonical atoll skill under skills/atoll/, including its supporting API references and agents/openai.yaml MCP dependency metadata, alongside the plugin MCP configuration.
+Use the MCP server when the environment needs remote tool access without a bundled skill.
 See Agent skills for skill packages.

-5. Test the app from ChatGPT developer mode before submitting it for review.
+4. Test the OAuth consent and agent identity from ChatGPT developer mode before submitting it for review.

 Useful OpenAI references: